sebichin/SEPIC-PFC-9th-Order-Review/LECTURER_REVIEW_GUIDE.md

 ## WHAT THIS IS

-This is a **clean, standalone copy** of my FYP project prepared specifically for your review.
+This is a **clean, standalone copy** of the project prepared specifically for your review.
 This package contains:

 ✅ **Complete project files** - All documentation, code, and presentations
 ✅ **Fresh git repository** - Single initial commit (no development history)